20

 When you are looking for support, resources, and what your family can do to help a young man struggling with addiction, New Life House is here to help.
 Family programming is an essential part of our sober living homes for young men in the Los Angeles area.
 These homes provide a stable, structured, and supportive environment for young men to continue to work on their recovery and sobriety.
 We also provide access to continued outpatient programming, educational programming, and life skills programming.

-Our objective is not only to help your young man learn how to maintain their sobriety but also to help the entire family heal and recover from the disease of addiction.
+Our objective is not only to help young men learn how to maintain their sobriety but also to help the entire family heal and recover from the disease of addiction.
 For additional information about our family programming and sober living homes for young men, feel free to contact us today!

-Last Updated on May 24, 2022
+Last Updated on September 12, 2024

 Form